webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/rule.md

 ```bash
 npx sonarwhal --new-rule
 ```

-In both cases, a wizard will start and ask you a series of questions:

-* What’s the name of this rule?
-* What’s the description of this rule?

-Once answered, it will create a new directory with the name of the rule and the right infrastructure to get you started.
-You just have to run `npm install` in there to get all the dependencies and start working.
-Tests will be already configured to use the same infrastructure as the core rules.

-You can know more about working with custom rules in [this guide][custom rule].

-### Working with core rules

-#### Creating a core rule

-If you are working in `sonarwhal`’s main repository, one of the easiest ways to get started is to use `sonarwhal`’s CLI, which helps to generate the template files and insert them at the right location.

-After cloning your fork of `sonarwhal` do the following:

-1. Build the project via `npm run build`
-1. Run `npm run sonarwhal -- --new-rule`

 This command will start a wizard that will ask you a series of questions related to this new rule.
 A complete list of the questions is shown below: